tdownie0/music-theor-ease/topics/Website/ch3.md

 such.
 Being able to setup your environment so that you can navigate swiftly through files and your code base can save you immense amounts of time in the long run.

-> **Note:** I will also be providing an auxillary section going over an editor known as "Vim".
+> **Note:** I will also be providing an auxiliary section going over an editor known as "Vim".
 There is
 > actually an extension you can download for VS code called "Vim" by vscodevim.
 This allows you to use
 > vim motions and some shortcuts associated with the editor, but some of its shortcuts may conflict with
-> preexisting shortcuts in VS Code.
+> pre existing shortcuts in VS Code.
 Many of these can be handled through adjusting keybindings, but the
 > process can be tedious and would ultimately requires familiarity to setup in the best way possible for
 > your needs.
 >